openclimatefix/uk-wind-modelling-basic/README.md

 ```
 *PN means Physical notification, this is how much the wind farm is expected to generate.

-# NWP data
+## NWP data

-Lets get some NWP data from the GFS.
+Lets get some NWP (numerical weather prediction) data from the GFS.
 This is a global model, so we will need to extract the data for the UK.

 A good package to use is Herbie - https://herbie.readthedocs.io/en/stable/